ae6rt/decap/aws-resources/README.md

 * an IAM user named decap
 * two S3 buckets, one named decap-console-logs and another named decap-build-artifacts
-* one DynamoDb table named decap-build-metadata
+* two DynamoDb tables, one named decap-build-metadata and another named decap-buildlocks
-* four policies attached to the user decap
+* six policies attached to the user decap

-The five policies are named:
+The six policies are named:

+* decap-locks-base
+* decap-locks-expires-index
 * decap-db-base
-* decap-db-projectKey
+* decap-db-project-key
 * decap-s3-build-artifacts
 * decap-s3-console-logs